AwaleAhmed/TextAnalyzer/README.md

-Gives various statistics of inputted text, including:
+Takes in a .txt file and gives various statistics of inputted text, including:

 • Length of longest line in file